T-Flet/altair-nx/README.md

 but the simplest starting point for altair-nx is playing around with the [tutorial notebook](examples/altair-nx-tutorial.ipynb).

-*PS: if you draw something cool or which could be a good example of using combinations of the various features, feel free to put it in a notebook and open a pull request with it added to the [examples folder](https://github.com/T-Flet/altair-nx/tree/master/examples>).*
+*PS: if you draw something cool or which could be a good example of using combinations of the various features, feel free to put it in a notebook and open a pull request with it added to the [examples folder](https://github.com/T-Flet/altair-nx/tree/master/examples)
+(note that GitHub suppresses interactive charts, therefore copy the png renderer bit at the top of current examples).*